 He sets up an ophthalmology service at the Hospital de la Santa Creu i Sant Pau.

 He inaugurates the Barraquer Ophthalmology Centre, the first single-specialisation centre for this specialist area in Spain.
 He designs the building alongside architect and designer Joaquín Lloret Homs and it becomes an emblem of Barcelona for its style combining Art Deco and Bauhaus.

 Along with his wife, he founds the Barraquer Institute, an independent self-financed scientific association dedicated to ophthalmic research and teaching, the exchange of ideas and scientific discoveries, the dissemination of medical and surgical therapies and general promotion of ophthalmology.
 The Institute is currently affiliated with the Autonomous University of Barcelona (UAB).

 He devises the refractive keratoplasty, an innovative technique adopted by all ophthalmologists throughout the world.

-It becomes the precursor to refractive surgery thanks to the development of a technique that can be used to surgically correct short-sightedness, long-sightedness and astigmatism The procedure, also known as keratomileusis, involves removing a malfunctioning cornea, freezing it, reshaping it with the right curvature, defrosting it and transplanting it into the eye once again.
+It becomes the precursor to refractive surgery thanks to the development of a technique that can be used to surgically correct myopia, hypermetropia and astigmatism The procedure, also known as keratomileusis, involves removing a malfunctioning cornea, freezing it, reshaping it with the right curvature, defrosting it and transplanting it into the eye once again.

 Joaquín Barraquer Moner

-He discovers the action of alpha chymotrypsin on the zonular fibres and develops the technique of enzymatic zonulysis, a surgical procedure that considerably facilitates the extraction of a cataract.
+He discovers the effect of alpha chymotrypsin on the zonular fibres and develops the technique of enzymatic zonulysis, a surgical procedure that makes the extraction of a cataract considerably easier.

 Along with his father, Ignacio Barraquer Barraquer, he presents new operating theatre models designed specifically for teaching.
 A differentiating feature is the transparent dome, which allows observing medics to witness the procedures at a minimum distance from the operating field.